 Lotus Engagement Ring

-Recently I had the pleasure of creating a custom lotus engagement ring!
-The client told me that they liked the flowing designs and delicate textures I get with my mitsuro pieces and asked that those elements be incorporated into the ring as well.
-This ring was definitely different from many other pieces I’ve created in the past.
+I had the pleasure of creating a custom lotus engagement ring for a very special client.
+They said they like the flowing designs and delicate textures I create with my mitsuro pieces and asked that those elements be incorporated into a lotus engagement ring.
+This ring is definitely different from many other pieces I’ve created in the past.
 The design took a great amount of experimentation to find the best way to create the lovely little lotus.

 This wax model was the moment where I knew this was the design!